 Known since the 1950s, Oro Saiwa cookies or dry biscuits make a great ladyfinger substitute.
 Due to their neutral flavor, they don't interfere with the bitterness of the coffee and cocoa and the sweetness of the mascarpone cream and also provide the dessert with a pleasant texture.

-Thanks to their rectangle shape, Oro Saiwa cookies allow the creation of Tile tiramisu with Saiwa Gold or Mattonella tiramisu in Italian.
+Thanks to their rectangular shape, Oro Saiwa cookies allow the creation of Tile tiramisu with Saiwa Gold or Mattonella tiramisu in Italian.

 As a result, the dessert will be a little less thick (the cookies are thin) and spongy, equally soft, and less caloric.